nearform/fastify-elu-scaler/README.md

 You can now visit [http://localhost:3000/explore] and watch the pod ELU.

-To trigger your auto scaler you can use apaches benchmark tool ad
+To trigger your auto scaler you can use apaches benchmark tool [ab]

 ```bash
 $ kubectl run -it --rm --image=piegsaj/ab bench -- -c 20000 -n 100000 http://elu.elu:3000